-Our mission is to improve the quality of life for children and families while at the same time helping to improve their nutritional status and overall function.
-Though complex, with proper care management and close collaboration between your child’s care providers (e.g., home nurses, home care resources, pediatrician, etc.), we aim to provide care maximally outside the hospital addressing all of your child’s needs.
+Our goal is to improve the quality of life for children and families, while at the same time helping to improve their nutritional status and overall function.
+Although complex, with proper care management and close collaboration between your child’s care providers, we aim to provide comprehensive care outside the hospital, addressing all of your child’s needs.

-Our multidisciplinary team brings together experts who specialize in the care of children on IV nutrition, including gastroenterologists, a pediatric nurse, 2 pediatric nurse practitioners, an intestinal failure dietitian, and dedicated parenteral nutrition pharmacists.
+Our team brings together specialists in the care of children on IV nutrition, including gastroenterologists, pediatric nurses, pediatric nurse practitioners, an intestinal-failure dietitian and dedicated parenteral-nutrition pharmacists.

 Because we specialize in the care of children, have long experience in supporting children on parenteral nutrition in a home setting and can draw on the knowledge of experts across our institution, we can help you access services that address and help to prevent the major complications associated with parenteral nutrition.

 Services provided by the Home Parenteral Nutrition Program

 We work closely with Boston Children's Center for Advanced Intestinal Rehabilitation (CAIR), Motility and Gastrointestinal Disorders Center, Intestine and Multivisceral Transplant Program, the Dana-Farber/Boston Children’s Cancer and Blood Disorders Center and other centers and programs to offer a comprehensive set of services for children on home parenteral nutrition and their families and caregivers, including:

 - expertise in rare nutritional disorders (such as short bowel syndrome, necrotizing entercolitis), intestinal atresias, Hirschsprung's disease), intestinal dysmotility, congenital diarrhea or enteropathy (like microvillus inclusion disease and tufting enteropathy) and mitochondrial disorders